smbutterfield/ibmt17-18/_01-pitches-clefs-int/1b3-tx-labelingpitches.md

 - what the numeral refers to in the ISO system for labeling octaves
 - how these numerals interact with letters

+### Enharmonic Equivalents and Pitch Classes

+There are three enharmonic equivalents for every pitch class.
+There are twelve pitch classes.

+  Ex: A, Bbb, Gx
+  - They're all the same frequency, but they function differently within the context of the surrounding music.

+All pitch classes and their enharmonic equivalents:
+C, B#, Dbb; Db, C#, Bx; D, Cx, Ebb; Eb, D#, Fbb; E, Fb, Dx; F, E#, Gbb; F#, Gb, Ex; G#, Ab; Bb, A#, Cx; B, Ax, Cb.

+Letters are important.
+We have 7 letters, and 12 pitches for all of music.

+C4 is middle C.

+  - Middle C on the treble clef is on the ledger line below the staff.
+  - Middle C on the bass clef is on the ledger line above the staff.
+  - Having both bass and treble clef allows for lower or higher notes to be played without using ledger lines.
+  - Alto clef and tenor clef are used for mid range instruments without using ledger lines.

+**Each number ends on B.
+Each number starts on C.**
+They are grouped by octave.

+A 440 is A4 on the staff.
+A3 is at 220, half the speed of the 440 wavelength.
+That is the ISO octave system.
+If you have a machine that measures oscilation, you have pitches.

 ### Pitch Classes and Enharmonic Equivalents
 Pitch Class: Attaching a number to a letter.
 - Every pitch class has 3 possible notes: the natural, flat, and sharp.